abdelrahmanalaa13/Weather-App/README.md

 # WeatherApp

-Simple weather web application that displays the current temperature based on user location
+Simple weather web application that displays the current temperature based on user location using Angular

 # App feature set